DOMtutor/.github/profile/README.md

 ## How to Use DOMtutor

-There is a dedicated [documentation repository](https://github.com/DOMtutor/documentation) that helps you get started and contains some samples.
+The main [pyjudge repository](https://github.com/DOMtutor/pyjudge) contains some documentation to get you started and contains some samples.